 The sleepy town of Churin in Oyon Province is a great place to go for a little rest and relaxation.
 The six hour bus ride from Lima takes you through sub-tropical forestation, which can be a sight for sore eyes after all that time in the desert!
 With waterfalls and thermal spas, lovely hikes, and an enjoyable 12km biking route between Chiuchin and Huancasi, there’s plenty to keep you busy on a weekend trip to Churin.

-What do you think – is anywhere missing from this list?
+What do you think – are any day trips from Lima missing from this list?
 If you’ve been somewhere awesome in Peru I want to hear from you!